Hurricane Roslyn (2022)

-Hurricane Roslyn was a powerful tropical cyclone that was the strongest landfalling Pacific hurricane since Hurricane Patricia in 2015.
+Hurricane Roslyn was a powerful tropical cyclone that struck the Pacific coast of Mexico in October 2022.
 The nineteenth named storm, tenth hurricane, and fourth major hurricane of the 2022 Pacific hurricane season, Roslyn formed on October 20, from an area of low pressure that developed off the southwestern coast of Mexico.
 The system moved west-northwestward, paralleling the coast, where it became a hurricane at 00:00 UTC, on October 22, and, within 18 hours rapidly intensified to a Category 4 hurricane, with sustained winds of 115 kn.
 Roslyn made landfall on October 23 near Santa Cruz in northern Nayarit, at 11:20 UTC with 105 kn winds.
 Inland, Roslyn weakened quickly to a tropical storm, and then dissipated over east-central Mexico on October 24.

 Roslyn prompted the issuance of hurricane and tropical storm watches and warnings by the Mexican government for Western Mexico.
 More than 270 people evacuated from Roslyn and many activities were suspended.
 Around 150,000 people lost power and at least 5,000 houses were damaged.
-Four people were killed and only minor damage occurred.
+Although Roslyn struck the country at high intensity, only 4 people were killed and the hurricane caused nearly a billion peso (US$50 million) of damage.